8 1 Pager Policy Briefing Draft

 1 Pager Policy Briefing Assignment Draft

 The Draft for this assignment is due this Friday.
 Although it has no weight for your final grade, this Draft is due so that you can get some feedback on it before submitting it for a grade.
 This is an individual assignment, so each student must write and submit their own work.
-We are instructing you to write about your group’s Scholarly Project topic, but you may choose another topic if you wish.
+You can pick any topic related to course content, marine science, ocean science, or similar.

 A 1 Pager Policy Briefing is just what it sounds like: a single page document that briefs the reader on a specific policy issue or argument.
 Due to the short length, the briefing must be concise and engaging.
 The ability to write short, concise, engaging, and convincing pieces will be an incredibly useful tool for your future career, whether to go into research, law, teaching, journalism, or policy.